markand/irccd/STYLE.md

 This example will not align correctly if tabstops are not set to 8.

-C++
-===
+C
+=

 Style
 -----

-- Do not exceed 120 columns for lines of code,
-- Do not exceed 80 columns for comments,
+- Do not exceed 80 columns.

 ### Braces